 Last but not least …

 If you want to whale watch in Warrnambool: Logan’s Beach in Warrnambool is a hotspot for whale watching.
-Surfside Holiday Park is not far from Logan’s Beach and has powered and unpowered campsites available.
+Surfside Holiday Park is not far from Logan’s Beach and has powered and unpowered campsites available and if you want to have fun there are some games available or you can also go online to find the best gamble sites at the w88 site online.
 There’s also a good camp kitchen and laundries (as well as cabins if you’re not up for pitching your tent).

 If you want to check out the world-famous Bells Beach surf break: The Jan Juc Caravan Park is about as close as you’re going to get.
 There are barbecues, powered and unpowered campsites and cabins available.
 Book early, as this spot is popular.